Oaklight/Vesper-raft/report/replication.md

 - while sending the `staging` messages but before reaching a majority of confirmations:
   - the client wil not receive a success/failure, instead it will receive a `requests.exceptions.ConnectionError:`
   - the update has been communicated to less than majority other followers so a minority of follower have the update. here we have to decide who to elect, RAFT tells us in section 5.4 to vote as a new leader the most updated version, and we do that in `decide_vote` we check for `commitIdx` and the state of the `staged`, we try to vote for server with a `>= commitIdx` than us and same or more updated version of `staged`
-  - I talked long with the PROFESSOR and we decided to go with what the raft recommended, let the most updated follower win. the problem is that a follower might vote for a candidate with its own level of updatedness not knowing yet there are more updated candidates. the outcome of this election is unpredictable
+  - I talked long with the PROFESSOR and we decided to go with what the raft recommended, let the most updated follower win. the problem is that a follower might vote for a candidate with its own level of updated-ness not knowing yet there are more updated candidates. the outcome of this election is unpredictable
 - while sending the `staging` messages after reaching a majority of confirmations:
   - the client wil receive a success
   - the update reached a majority of server, we always vote for the most updated one so an updated follower will win the election. it will take care to give it to all the followers and try to commit it.